+This Course is Typically Offered: As Needed

-THEA 231 History of Theatre 1
+THEA 232 - History of Theatre 2

+Credits: 3

+Lecture Contact Hours: 3

-This course examines the development of dramatic art and practice from ancient times to the end of the 18th century.
+Description: This course examines the development of dramatic art and practice from the beginning of the 19th century to the present.
 Emphasis is placed on the evolution of the physical theatre and dramatic forms in relation to contemporaneous production facilities and innovations.
-Greek, Roman, Medieval, Italian Renaissance, Elizabethan, Spanish, French and 18th century theatre periods are explored.
+19th century, Modern, Postwar and Contemporary periods are explored.

+Prerequisites: None.
+Corequisites: None.
+Recommended: None.

+Course Category: Liberal Arts | Humanities This course counts toward Schoolcraft's General

+Education Requirements.